guidemetothemoon/kristhecodingunicorn/content/english/post/kubecon_cloudnativecon_na_2023.md

 {{< table_of_contents >}}

-KubeCon+CloudNativeCon North America 2023 is under a week away and I thought I would use this opportunity to share some of the personal reflections for the upcoming event, as well as highlight some of the sessions that I personally am looking forward to watching.
+[KubeCon + CloudNativeCon North America 2023](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america) is under a week away and I thought I would use this opportunity to share some of the personal reflections for the upcoming event, as well as highlight some of the sessions that I personally am looking forward to watching.

 Myself and Michael have also chatted about the event at **Kubernetes Unpacked podcast** - do check out this episode as well: [KubeCon NA 2023 Prep](https://packetpushers.net/podcast/kubernetes-unpacked-TODO).